nelson-n/nelson-n.github.io/_posts/2023-01-07-Map-Takeaways.md

 categories: Philosophy Metaphysics
 ---

-# Map Reflections
+# The Map, Then the Territory

 #### Foreward
-This post takes the framework of [*A Map of the Universe*](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4077540) (Berger & Rayl 2022) and attempts to distill the findings from that paper into a set of main reflections.
+This post takes the framework of [*A Map of the Universe*](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4077540) (Berger & Rayl 2022) and attempts to distill the findings from that paper into a set of useful takeaways.
 The goal of this exercise is twofold.
 1) Create a list of important findings that may be easily referenced without having to dive into the minutiae of the paper.
 2) Provide a set of actionable insights that are grounded in a rigorous philosophic framework.

 Why does this matter?
-For one, philosophy and metaphysics is complicated and lends itself well to running in intellectual circles.[^1] While this is precisely one of the problems that we address in *A Map of the Universe*, one still finds themself thinking, "what is my stance on that exactly?" after being prompted with some banal question such as, "what is the meaning of life?".
-By compiling a list of main takeaways from the philosophical framework introduced in the Map, this post will serve as a cheatsheet to sounding cool (and remaining intellectually honest) at a party (and yes, the party will likely be fairly small).
-Second, for all that we hold dear about philosophy and metaphysics, one issue that these domains face is that they are rarely actionable (just look at the post-structuralists).
-In a perfect world, all of our actions are motivated by a rigorous and thoroughly debated philosophy.
+For one, philosophy and metaphysics is complicated and lends itself to running in intellectual circles.[^1] While this is precisely one of the problems that we address in *A Map of the Universe*, one still finds themself thinking, "what is my stance on that?" after being prompted with a question such as, "what is the meaning of life?".
+By compiling a list of takeaways from the philosophical framework introduced in the Map, this post serves as a cheatsheet for remaining intellectually honest.
+Second, for all that we hold dear about philosophy and metaphysics, one issue that these domains face is that they are rarely actionable.
+In a perfect world, all actions would be motivated by a rigorous and thoroughly debated philosophy.
 While this is rarely the case, this post attempts to turn some of the insights from *A Map of the Universe* into actionable insights.

-If any of the statements that follow feel bold and unfounded, one may refer to the full text of *A Map of the Universe* for rigorous proofs.
-If it is not immediately obvious where these foundational statements are placed, one may consider the usage the word
-"necessarily" to be a signal for a bold statement that will be a fundamental to the coming takeaway and for which there is a proof in the map.
-It is also worth pointing out that this piece does not have contain arguments or references to anything other than *A Map of the Universe*.
-I do not attempt to prove my takeaways nor convince anyone.
-I merely hope to think through the implications of what I have already posited and clarify things for myself and those who have the same insights as me.

 In short, this is a compression exercise.
 Just as all of human existence is a compression exercise.

+This post does not make any arguments, it does not try to prove itself, and does not reference anything other than the *Map*.
+I merely hope to think through the implications of what has already been posited in the *Map* and clarify things for myself and those who have the same insights as me.
+For rigorous proofs of any of the bold statements made below, one may refer to the full tet of *A Map of the Universe*.
+If it is not immediately obvious where these foundational statements are placed, one may consider the usage the word "necessarily" to be a signal for a bold statement that will be a fundamental to the coming postulation.

 Reflections on the Map are as follows:

 - The Universe is necessarily meaningless.
 "Meaning" is human specific and should be pursued in accordance with one's Global Aesthetics.
-- The Universe is deterministic, but one is free to comport themselves towards this reality as they wish.
+- The Universe is deterministic but humans have the ability to perceive it as non-deterministic.
+One is free to comport themselves towards this Reality as they wish.
-- We cannot know objective truths, in light of this one should judge, pass objective judgment, nor impart one's will upon another.
+- We cannot know objective truths, in light of this one should not judge, pass objective judgment, nor impart one's will upon another.
 - Language fails us.
 Act, do not speak.
 - In the equilibrium, knowledge, wisdom, and words go to zero.